zoydtc/zoydtc.github.io/_posts/2026-01-14-building-my-de-portfolio.md

 - Linux-based deployments
 - MLOps and AI workflow experiments

-Some projects will be guided by the Zoomcamp.
+Some projects will be guided by the DataTalks Zoomcamp.
 Others will be independent builds designed to mimic production engineering environments.

 ---

-## Why This Matters

-Employers don’t hire based on what you’ve watched — they hire based on what you’ve built.
+## My Posts

 Every post here will tie back to:
 - Architecture